RAGE-toolkit/Artic-nf/README.md

 # Artic-nf
 The workflow is designed for ONT data analysis from scratch, handling raw files in fast5/pod5/fastq_pass formats to produce a consensus sequence for a specific viral sample.
 The basis of this workflow, including scripts and methodologies, is inspired by the resources available on [fieldbioinformatics](https://github.com/artic-network/fieldbioinformatics).
-However, we've tailored these elements specifically to accommodate the analysis of Rabies virus data
+However, we've tailored these elements specifically to accommodate the analysis of Rabies virus data.

 ## Installation (Linux/WSL)
 ```